dezeve/simplex-charta/README.md

-## About
+# About

-simplex-charta is a text editor made with Electron JS..
+simplex-charta is a text editor made with Electron JS.
 It is available for GNU/Linux distributions and Windows operating system.

-## Get Started
+# Get Started

 ***Node JS must be installed***